 Kiyomi began her journey with Tawonga as a counselor in 2004.
 She went on to be a Unit Head, supervisor of the CIT and SIT programs, supervisor/leader on TSL trips to Israel and Costa Rica and Summertime Assistant Director.
 Kiyomi has also worked in youth development and experiential education with diverse groups of young people through Mission Graduates, New Door Ventures, the Mosaic Project and Amigos de las Américas.
 Her hunger for learning and new experiences led her to intern on a farm in Italy and participate in the Dorot Fellowship in Israel.
 Kiyomi graduated from Pomona College with a degree in Environmental Analysis: Race, Class, Gender and the Environment and recently earned a master’s degree from the Harvard School of Education, where she studied Human Development and Psychology.
 Kiyomi is passionate about and committed to doing work that increases equity and justice.
 She is a certified yoga instructor and in her free time enjoys going on outdoor adventures, baking cookies, and hanging out with her amazing community of friends.

-Ashley has called the Bay Area home for the past 14 years and comes to Tawonga with a background in working for local nonprofits.
+Ashley has called the Bay Area home since 2005 and comes to Tawonga with a background in working for local nonprofits.
 She is a graduate of UC Berkeley, where she received a B.S. in Conservation and Resource Studies from the College of Natural Resources and played for the university’s field hockey team (Go Bears!).
 After college, Ashley dabbled in environmental restoration, administration at the Downtown Oakland YMCA and as a peer provider at Mental Health Association of San Francisco.
 Ashley’s passion for the outdoors grew as manager of gear libraries and operations at Bay Area Wilderness Training, a nonprofit creating equitable access to the outdoors for youth of color and low-income youth.
 She also spent a year as a union carpenter.
 In her free time, Ashley plays in rec sports leagues, backpacks as often as possible and hikes around the East Bay hills with her girlfriend and her dogs.

 A Bay Area native, Frisco grew up attending Tawonga as a camper and returned as a staff member in 2002 to work as a prep cook — the first step in his long career working in kitchens.
 After graduating from the California Culinary Academy in San Francisco, he went on to work in restaurants in Manhattan and Brooklyn for the next 8 years.
 Frisco eventually rose to Executive Chef at three restaurants simultaneously: Walter’s, Walter Foods and Karasu (and opened two of them!).
 In addition to cooking, Frisco is passionate about coaching basketball; he spent the last three years as an assistant coach at Millbrook School in New York, focusing on skill development and harnessing the joy of the game.